A suburban meadow can help free you from tiresome yard work

 Traditional vs. Natural Lawns

-On the flip side, many native grasses are drought tolerant and can be used to establish low-maintenance, affordable alternatives to the traditional lawn.
-Some nurseries are now selling little bluestem, Indian grass and sedge for just this purpose.
-Some species, like buffalo grass, have roots that can stretch as deep as seven feet into the ground.
+On the flip side, many native grasses are naturally drought tolerant and can be used to establish low-maintenance, affordable lawns.
+In fact, many nurseries are now selling little bluestem, Indian grass and sedge for just this purpose.
+Some of these species, like buffalo grass, have roots that can stretch as far as seven feet into the ground.
 This makes them exceptionally good at finding their own water and other nutrients.

 Even the ubiquitous white clover can offer a viable option to grass enthusiasts who are trying to wean themselves from chemical-dependent lawns.
 A member of the pea family, clover uses bacteria in its root system to convert nitrogen into fertilizer in the soil.
 Since it spreads rapidly, it can crowd out broadleaf weeds while growing harmoniously with grass.
-It’s also drought-tolerant and keeps its cool green color even in the hottest summer months.
+And since it’s drought-tolerant, it keeps its cool green color even in the hottest summer months.

-To meet growing demand, many nurseries are now developing native grass seed mixes, adapted to specific regions that require little attention once rooted.
+To meet growing demand, many nurseries are now developing native grass seed mixes adapted to specific regions that need little attention once rooted.
 These adaptations require infrequent watering and no fertilizer input.
-Best of all, mowing is minimal, and only really needed a few times a year, or once a month if a more manicured appearance is desired.
+Best of all, mowing is minimal.
+Indeed, you may mow your native lawn only a few times a year, or once a month if a more manicured appearance is desired.

 Meadows As Companions to Natural Lawns

-Compared to the natural lawn, meadows deliver even more low-cost, low-maintenance advantages.
+Still, compared to all kinds of lawns, meadows deliver even more low-cost, low-maintenance advantages.
 When successfully modeled after plant communities already existing in the area, they can stabilize soil, control storm run-off and make watering a bygone chore.
-Ultimately self-sustaining, suburban meadows are a smaller and more intentioned space than traditional meadows.
-They are often paired with natural lawns.
+Ultimately self-sustaining, suburban meadows are a smaller and more intentioned space than traditional ones.
+And they provide a great complement to natural lawns.

-A meadow designed for the urban/suburban landscape typically consists of more grasses than flowers.
+For flower enthusiasts, it may come as a disappointment that meadows designed for the urban/suburban landscape typically consist of more grasses than flowers.
 Zimmerman stresses that while flowers are beautiful, a meadow should actually consist of at least 60 percent grasses.
-Grasses are vital to the meadow community since they aid in stabilizing soil while supporting taller meadow flowers.
-They are also drought-resistant and provide food and shelter for local wildlife.
+That’s because grasses perform a vital function in the meadow community.
+Not only do they aid in stabilizing the soil, but they also give support to taller flowers.
+And since they are naturally drought resistant, they provide food and shelter for local wildlife all year round.

-Zimmerman enjoys watching the yellow finches grazing on the seed heads in her own suburban meadow garden.
-Her yard now provides a habitat for disparate species where before there were none.
+Regardless of the method, over time each meadow develops into its own unique ecosystem, attracting scores of insects and wildlife.
+As a result of her efforts, Zimmerman enjoys watching the yellow finches grazing on the seed heads in her own suburban meadow garden.
+Her yard now provides a habitat for disparate species where before there was none.